-“My ultimate goal is that every American Baptist across the country has an understanding of the work of American Baptist Home Mission Societies and how that work can be harnessed by congregations and individuals to support and enable the work to which God has called them.
+As associate executive director of Communications, Susan Gottshall says that her ultimate goal is that every American Baptist has an understanding of American Baptist Home Mission Societies’ (ABHMS) ministry and how it can be harnessed by congregations and individuals to support and enable the work to which God has called them.

-“This video became a labor of love as I grew to understand the depth of deprivation and alienation felt by Japanese Americans during this time.
-It’s such an important story to tell every generation of Americans, so that it never gets repeated.”
+“This video became a labor of love, as I grew to understand the depth of deprivation and alienation felt by Japanese Americans during this time,” she says.
+“It’s such an important story to tell every generation of Americans, so that it never gets repeated.”